uchicago-cs/chiventure/src/cli/examples/bison-demo/script.md

 ### Bison intro
 For our external parsing library, at our TA's recommendation decided on bison/flex, as there aren't many C libraries to pick from in the first place and of the ones we tested, we were actually able to get it working.

+Our choise of external parsing library was bison+flex, as there aren't many C libraries to pick from, our TA recommended it, and of the libraries we tested, we actually got this one to work.

+For some background,
 Flex is a lexer generator, a program which takes in input and turns it into tokens based on user defined grammar.

-Flex then gives these tokens to bison, which is a parser generator.
+Flex then gives these tokens to Bison, a parser generator.
-A program which, with a user defined grammar, can match series of tokens to different rules and execute C code based of that, exactly what we want to do in chiventure!
+A program which, with a user defined grammar, can match series of tokens to different patterns and execute C code based of that, exactly what we want to do in chiventure!

-We decided that bison would replace the parsing function in chiventure, maintaing the same output as the current parser so all existing operations and functions will work.
+We decided that bison would directly replace the parsing function in chiventure, maintaing the same output as the current parser so all existing operations and functions will work.

 ### Bison demo
 To start with, we needed bison to replicate the current chiventure parsing.